OURadar/RadarKit/README.md

     }
     ```

-2. Set up a _transceiver_ _init_, _exec_ and _free_ routines.
-The _init_ routine must launch a separate run-loop so that the _init_ routine returns a user-defined pointer immediately.
-The run-loop routine receives I/Q data, actively request a vacant slot through `RKGetVacantPulse()`, fills in the pulse with proper data and then declare the pulse to have data using `RKSetPulseHasData()`.
+2. Set up __digital transceiver__ _init_, _exec_ and _free_ routines.
+The _init_ routine must launch a separate run-loop so that the _init_ routine returns a user-defined pointer (of a struct) immediately.
+The run-loop routine receives I/Q data, actively request a vacant slot through `RKGetVacantPulse()`, fills in the slot with proper data and then declare the pulse to have data using `RKSetPulseHasData()`.

     ```c
     typedef struct user_transceiver_struct {